Rickmancing the Stone: Production

 On August 12, 2015, shortly after the premiere of the second season, the show was renewed for a third season.
 The first episode of Rick and Morty season three, entitled "The Rickshank Rickdemption", was released on April 1, 2017, as part of Adult Swim annual April Fools' Day prank.
 The rest of the episodes weren't released until later that year, starting with "Rickmancing the Stone" on July 30, airing weekly until October 1, 2017.
 The title of the episode was revealed on July 13, 2017.
 Later that month, on July 20, Jane Becker announced on Twitter that she would write "Rickmancing the Stone".
 The episode is also directed by Dominic Polcino.
 The episode stars Justin Roiland as Rick Sanchez and Morty Smith, Chris Parnell as Jerry Smith, Spencer Grammer as Summer Smith, and Sarah Chalke as Beth Smith.
-Tony Hale and Joel McHale make guest appearances in the episodes as "wastelanders" Eli, a neighbor, and Hemorrhage, the latter of which eventually forms a relationship with Summer.
+Tony Hale and Joel McHale make guest appearances in the episode as "wastelanders" Eli, a neighbor, and Hemorrhage, the latter of which eventually forms a relationship with Summer.

 The episode is loosely based on the Mad Max franchise.
 It also follows the aftermath of Beth and Jerry Smith's divorce in the previous episode.
 The A.V.
-Club called the different family members' unique reaction to the divorce "a surprisingly nuanced take on a complicated, emotionally fraught situation," also noting how, even though the episode is mainly about Summer's storyline, "it’s balanced well enough between her and her brother."
-The website also claims, "Summer has Beth’s anger, Morty has Jerry’s ineffectual morality, but each of them is distinctly enough themselves to be a plausible family.
-As ever, it’s impressive how well the show manages to mix high-concept genre riffs with drama in a way that never becomes belabored, detached, or forced."
+Club called the different family members' unique reaction to the divorce "a surprisingly nuanced take on a complicated, emotionally fraught situation," also noting how, even though the episode is mainly about Summer's storyline, "it's balanced well enough between her and her brother."
+The website also claims, "Summer has Beth’s anger, Morty has Jerry's ineffectual morality, but each of them is distinctly enough themselves to be a plausible family.
+As ever, it's impressive how well the show manages to mix high-concept genre riffs with drama in a way that never becomes belabored, detached, or forced."
 The Rad-Lands said that writing in the episode was "intensely off its normal cadence in this episode."